|

 squeakers come from Terry Day with all too little of his alto sax playing and the crackling and rippling guitar playing is

+from peter Cusack.
 Together they demonstrate different ways of

 making music which turns corners with amazing rapidity and humour.
+Ultimately this is music which leaves you

 free to make of it what you want each time you hear it.
 Try it: it may well alter your listening habits.
+HANNAH

 CHARLTON. (melody maker)

-MARRTEN ALTENA/ TERRY DAY/ JOHN RUSSELL/ GEORGE KHAN ICA,
+MARRTEN ALTENA/ TERRY DAY/ JOHN RUSSELL/ GEORGE KHANICA,

 London 28/03/1981